-N-Sid-Sen camps were also creative, spirited experiences

-that brought alive the theme, "Breakthrough."
+N-Sid-Sen camps were also spirited experiences that brought alive the theme, "Breakthrough."

-Bob Watrous of Shalom UCC in Richland used his theatre props skills to create a brick wall.
-As part of intermediate camp, the children broke through the brick wall.
-On the bricks were names of things that hold people back.
+Bob Watrous of Shalom UCC in Richland used theatre props to create a brick wall for intermediate camp.
+Campers broke through the brick wall.
+Each bricks named things that hold people back.

 John and Mary Lu Hubbe also of Shalom in Richland, appreciated gathering senior high aqua campers at the new Stillwater welcome lodge, and then sending campers in groups to their cabins.
-Mary Lu led campers in using the labyrinth in the floor of the lodge, encouraging them to consider new ways of praying-being grateful for the experience at camp, reflecting on troubles at homes, thinking of a phrase while walking through the labyrinth to build inner peace.
-Some danced in the labyrinth, some wore prayer shawls, said Mary Lu, director, counselor or nurse at various camps for 19 years.
+Mary Lu led campers in use of the labyrinth in the floor of the lodge, encouraging them to consider new ways of praying-being grateful for the experience at camp, reflecting on troubles at homes, thinking of a phrase while walking through the labyrinth to build inner peace.
+Some danced in the labyrinth, some wore prayer shawls, said Mary Lu, who has been director, counselor or nurse at various camps for 19 years.